 The background to this project

 UK universities already have a set of Guidance to help them manage student misconduct which might constitute a criminal offence.

 The existing Guidance was developed by Universities UK and Pinsent Masons in 2016 and it served the need at the time.
 The current Guidance is UK-wide in its scope and it covers all forms of student misconduct, which might also be criminal in nature, from vandalism and theft to serious sexual offences.
 Scotland’s universities and their stakeholders have reached the view that it’s appropriate to refresh the Guidelines and develop something that will work specifically for higher education institutions in Scotland and that will reflect Scotland’s different legal and criminal systems and certain different policy contexts.

-A review also gives us an opportunity to specifically reflect on what constitutes best practice in the handling of issues of gender-based violence committed by students against other students.
+A review also gives us an opportunity to specifically reflect on what constitutes best practice in the handling of cases of misconduct where trauma could be a factor for the students involved.
+This might be the case in incidents of gender-based violence and hate incidents.
 This is an area which has come into sharp and necessary focus since the rise of the #MeToo movement, with much better understanding of the role that trauma plays in these circumstances and how to respond in a trauma-informed way.
-Higher education in Scotland is also on a journey to embed the Equally Safe Toolkit which takes a gendered approach to incidents of sexual, emotional and psychological abuse.
-A Review of the Guidance can respond to both of these developments and support institutions to meet their broad responsibilities to all students when an incident of misconduct has taken place.
+This project is focused on managing the misconduct, rather than the student wellbeing of a university’s action but in a holistic, institution-wide approach there can and should be complementarity between them.

 It’s important to be clear that whilst universities want to fully deliver on their responsibilities to their student community, universities have to remain universities and that means they are very limited in the range of actions they can apply in cases of student misconduct, even where something very serious is judged to have taken place.
 Universities can have no role in criminal or judicial matters.
 This is essential so that the criminal process (if & where relevant) is not compromised in any way.